physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial1.rst

 **Configuration for other mammals**
 ----------------------------------
-The **PhysioZoo** R-peak detector is readily adapted for humans, dogs, rabbits and mice ECG data.
-If you need to use it on another specie then you will need to adapt its parameters accordingly.
-The parameters for the peak detector can be found under the "Config Params" tab.
+The **PhysioZoo** R-peak detectors are readily adapted for humans, dogs, rabbits and mice ECG data.
+If you need to use them on another specie then you will need to adapt their parameters accordingly.
+The parameters for the peak detectors can be found under the "Config Params" tab.
+You can save the configuration of the peak detectors in order to re-use it by going to File -> Save configuration file.

 .. image:: ../../_static/peak_detection_fig3.png

-where,
+For **rqrs**:

 - HRm: Typical heart rate (beats/min)